List of songs written by Moonbyul

 Moonbyul featured in Bumkey "The Lady"'s music video in 2021.

 Moon Byul-yi, more commonly known by the mononym Moonbyul, is a South Korean rapper and songwriter signed under RBW.
-She debuted as a member of the South Korean girl group Mamamoo in 19 June 2014, and later formed a duo with Solar as Mamamoo+ in August 2022.
+She debuted as a member of the South Korean girl group Mamamoo on 19 June 2014, and later formed a duo with Solar as Mamamoo+ in August 2022.
 Moonbyul co-writes a majority of Mamamoo's output alongside the other members.
 As of February 2025, the Korea Music Copyright Association has 125 songs listed under her name, unless stated otherwise.